StaflSystems/stafl-devcontainer/README.md

 3. Login using the token you've just created by running:
 `docker login ghcr.io -u <your_github_username> -p <your token>`

-4. Navigate to the `stafl-devcontainer` folder in your host machine (do not do this within your container, it has to be through your host machine whether it's in Windows, WSL, or MacOS) and open a terminal inside the `.devcontainer` folder
+4. Navigate to the `stafl-devcontainer` folder in your host machine (do not do this within your container, it has to be through your host machine whether it's in Windows, WSL, or MacOS) and open a terminal inside the `stafl-devcontainer` folder

-5. From the `.devcontainer` folder, run:
+5. From the `stafl-devcontainer` folder, run:
 `docker build -t ghcr.io/staflsystems/stafl-devcontainer-ci .`
 (this will take 10+ minutes)